labex-labs/open-source-labs/python/python-mastery/lab-ex8-4-yield-statements/en/step1.md

             yield line
 ```

+In this code, the `with open(filename, 'r') as f` statement opens the file in read mode and ensures that it is properly closed when the block is exited.
+The `f.seek(0, os.SEEK_END)` line moves the file pointer to the end of the file, so that the generator starts reading from the end.
+The `while True` loop continuously reads lines from the file.
+If the line is empty, it means there are no new lines yet, so the program sleeps for 0.1 seconds to avoid a busy wait and then continues to the next iteration.
+If the line is not empty, it is yielded.

-This generator reads a file and continuously yields new lines as they appear (similar to the Unix `tail -f` command).
-It runs in an infinite loop, which raises an important question: what happens when we stop using the generator or want to terminate it early?
+This generator runs in an infinite loop, which raises an important question: what happens when we stop using the generator or want to terminate it early?

 ## Modifying the Generator to Handle Closure

-Modify the `follow()` function in `follow.py` to properly handle the case when the generator is closed.
-Add a `try-except` block that catches the `GeneratorExit` exception:
+We need to modify the `follow()` function in `follow.py` to handle the case when the generator is closed properly.
+To do this, we'll add a `try-except` block that catches the `GeneratorExit` exception.
+The `GeneratorExit` exception is raised when a generator is closed, either by garbage collection or by calling the `close()` method.

 ```python
 import os